 When asked for his emotions following Cross' game-clinching kill, MacLean just smiled.

-Page 2 of 2 - “Taylor plays with a lot of emotion,” MacLean said.
+“Taylor plays with a lot of emotion,” MacLean said.
 “She has a lot of highs and some lows, but she was mostly high tonight and when she plays like that, she plays like she's a lot taller than 5-foot-7.
 That kill was huge.
 It came at the perfect time.”

 While the players were taking family photos, drinking punch and eating cupcakes in the commons area, first-year Jaguar Jenna Rau took it all in.